jamal-pb95/ds-resources/README.md

 - [Standford AI, ML, DS Cheatsheet](https://stanford.edu/~shervine/teaching/)

 ## CONTRIBUTION GUIDELINES
 Please feel free to fork this repository and add any free data science, data analytics related resources and finally send a Pull Request.
-I will review your Pull Request and merge as early as possible.
+I will review your Pull Request and merge accordingly.

 ## LICENSE
 This repository is under [MIT LICENSE](/LICENSE).